Trout in Virginia

 Source: Flickr, Brook trout stocked in Loudoun County, Virginia (Chesapeake Bay Program)

-Trout were native to Four Mile Run in Arlington County, at the edge of the Coastal Plain, until urban development altered the natural streams.
-Increased runoff from impervious surfaces has deposited sediments, reducing the potential for natural spawning.
-Runoff is warmer, after rain lands on asphalt and concrete that was significantly hotter than the soil in natural forests.
+Brook trout were native to some Northern Virgina streams, at the edge of the Coastal Plain, until urban development altered the natural conditions.
+Increased runoff from impervious surfaces deposited sediments, reducing the potential for natural spawning.
+Runoff became warmer after raindrops landed on asphalt and concrete that was significantly hotter than the soil in natural forests.
 Trees that once shaded streams have been replaced by sidewalks and turf grass, allowing sunlight to heat the streams directly to temperatures beyond what trout can withstand.

 Virginia Department of Wildlife Resources stocks trout in selected streams and ponds